BlackEryque/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: shows the lines root pattern appears in and the next three lines

 17-hidethisword: shows lines not containing a specified pattern eg bin

+18-letteronly: displays all lines of sile /etc/ssh/sshd_config starting with a letter